lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_oligarcy.md

-At least this: oligarchy, the few ruling over the many, may dictate policies, shape narratives, and wield control over others, but they must also endlessly safeguard their own continuity against revolt and rivals-an unending cycle of ambition and fear, cloaked as authority.
+At least this: oligarchy, the few ruling over the many, may dictate policies, shape narratives, and wield control over others, but they must also endlessly safeguard their own continuity against revolt and rivals—an unending cycle of ambition and fear, cloaked as authority.
 Their chains then, are not external, but internal—woven of paranoia, obligation, a ceaseless hunger for more.
 Their wealth, their fears, their rivalries, their desperate need to maintain the